 Madrigal Pharmaceuticals, Inc. (the "Company" or "Madrigal") is a clinical-stage pharmaceutical company developing novel, high-quality, small-molecule drugs addressing major unmet needs in cardiovascular, metabolic, and liver diseases.
-The Company's lead compound, MGL-3196, is being advanced for non-alcoholic steatohepatitis ("NASH"), a liver disease that commonly affects people with metabolic diseases such as obesity and diabetes, and indications in dyslipidemia, including genetic dyslipidemias such as familial hypercholesterolemia ("FH").
-The Company initiated a Phase 2 study of MGL-3196 in NASH in October 2016.
-In February 2017, the Company initiated a Phase 2 study of MGL-3196 in patients with Heterozygous Familial Hypercholesterolemia ("HeFH").
+The Company's lead compound, MGL-3196 (resmetirom), is being advanced for non-alcoholic steatohepatitis ("NASH"), a liver disease that commonly affects people with metabolic diseases such as obesity and diabetes, and indications in dyslipidemia, potentially including genetic dyslipidemias such as familial hypercholesterolemia ("FH").
+The Company initiated a Phase 2 study of resmetirom in NASH in October 2016.
+In February 2017, the Company initiated a Phase 2 study of resmetirom in patients with Heterozygous Familial Hypercholesterolemia ("HeFH").
 Both Phase 2 studies were fully enrolled in 2017, the HeFH study was completed in February 2018, and the NASH study was completed in May 2018.
+The Company initiated a Phase 3 study of resmetirom in NASH in March 2019.

-Madrigal was originally incorporated as a private company ("Private Madrigal") on August 19, 2011 and commenced operations in September 2011.
+Madrigal was originally incorporated as a private company ("Private Madrigal") on August 19, 2011 and operations commenced in September 2011.
 On July 22, 2016, Private Madrigal completed a reverse merger (the "Merger") into Synta Pharmaceuticals Corp. ("Synta").
 Upon the consummation of the Merger, the historical financial statements of Private Madrigal became the Company's historical financial statements.
-The Company, or Madrigal, as used in the accompanying notes to the unaudited condensed consolidated financial statements, refers to Private Madrigal prior to the completion of the Merger and Public Madrigal subsequent to the completion of the Merger.